Software Provider or Traditional Bank? Which one should you choose for your global business?

 Furthermore, picking a traditional bank poses limitations for global expansion.
 Unfortunately, each bank has limited access to different currencies and partners in other countries, which means that with every expansion, you will need to go through compliance and commercial processes, which are not only operationally inefficient but also costly.
 We saw with some of our clients that it may take up to 90 days to open up a new bank account in a new country.

 Another area where traditional banks lag behind is access to innovative financial products and services.
 Slow to adopt new technologies, traditional banks offer limited access to tools such as APIs, virtual cards, and seamless connectivity with accounting software.
-This lack of innovation hinders SMBs' ability to streamline their financial operations and stay competitive in the global marketplace.
+This lack of innovation hinders growing organisations' ability to streamline their financial operations and stay competitive in the global marketplace.

 Pros and cons of a software provider